All Episodes

 Roll back the Bush tax cuts, give tax relief to the middle class.

-They're gonna get a tax increase when you roll them back, dummy.
+They're going to get a tax increase when you roll them back, dummy.

 When's the last time you ever heard Democrats actually tax give anybody a tax cut?